BalaVenkat3/Emotion-Recognition/README.md

 # Emotion-Recognition
-Users emotion will be recognised using Facial expressions.
+Users' emotions will be recognized using Facial expressions.